-- Create as many terrain state as there are drone surveys and import each data set in the dedicated terrain state.
+- Create as many Terrain States as there are drone surveys and import each data set into the dedicated Terrain State.

-- Job site management over time through time lapse.
-If your project contains multiple terrain states, you can easily switch from a drone survey to another by selecting the terrain state in the drop-down menu.
+- Manage a job site over time through timelapse.
+If your project contains multiple terrain states, you can easily switch from a drone survey to another by selecting the Terrain State in the drop-down menu.

-- Earthwork monitoring over time via Cut/Fill maps between terrain states.
-Use the Volume Difference tool.
-Have a look to that video to get more details about the workflow.
+- Monitor earthwork changes over time.
+Use the Cut/Fill tool to create Cut/Fill maps between terrain states.
+Watch the video to get more details about the workflow.

-- Assess earthwork to be done by comparing terrain state to design surfaces (DXF file).
-Import that CAD file in a terrain state to use it as reference for Cut/Fill map.
+- Assess what earthwork needs to be done by comparing Terrain States to design surfaces via imported CAD design surfaces (either DXF or XML files).
+Import that CAD file into a Terrain State to use it as a reference for the Cut/Fill map.

-- Mining Projects monitoring over time.
-Use Cut/Fill maps and pinned items between terrain states to assess blasting areas or extraction zones progress.
-Have a look to that video about dredging operations in a sand pit.
+- Monitor Mining Projects over time.
+Use Cut/Fill maps and pinned items between Terrain States to assess blasting areas or the progress of extraction zones.
+Check out the video about dredging operations in a sandpit.

-- Baseline creation by converting a low-pass point surface into a terrain state to be used as reference base for cut/fill calculations on each other terrain state.
+- Create a Baseline by converting a Low Pass Point Surface into a Terrain State.
+Use the converted data as a reference base for cut/fill calculations on each Terrain State.

 Tips and Tricks

-- Name terrain states with survey dates to easily manage them.
-Use the date format YYYY-MM-DD (e.g. 2019-07-18 for July 18th, 2019) and terrain states are automatically put in order in the drop-down menu.
+- Name each Terrain State with survey dates to easily identify and manage changes.
+Use the date format YYYY-MM-DD (e.g., 2019-07-18 for July 18th, 2019) and the Terrain States are automatically put in order in the drop-down menu.

-- You can move items from a terrain state to another by using cut/paste tools.
+- You can move items from one Terrain State to another by using cut/paste tools.

-- Terrestrial surveys can be imported as terrain state.
+- Terrestrial surveys can be imported as Terrain States.

-- Use the pin option in the project view to make a survey item available in all terrain states.
+- Use the pin option in the Project View to make a survey item available for all the Terrain States.

-- Clean terrain tools only apply to the selected terrain state.
+- Cleaning terrain tools only applies to the selected Terrain State.